neilchaudhuri/vidya-website/content/blog/black-lives-matter.md

 It's far too late but I am finally stating it here on the Vidya website: **Black Lives Matter**

+It's time to act.
+It was always time to act.

 # What will we do about it?

 Not enough.
 It will never be enough.
 But we can try.